timoniko/PR-Text-To-Audio-Retrieval/README.md

 - **$c_a$** : audio embedding of shape `[B, T, D]`
 - **$t$** : (mean) aggregated text embedding of shape `[B, 1, D]`

+## Experiments
+Two main experiments enable this modue with PaSST and ATST audio encoders.
+### PaSST
 To execute the experiment, run the command:

 ```